upallnightcoding/Xgl/README.md

 ## Variables & Types

 Xgl supports standard variable names.
 All variable names must begin with a letter, either "a" through "z" or "A" through "Z".
 The name can then contain, numbers "0" through "9", or "_".
 Any other characters are not allowed.
 Variables in Xgl are **not** case sensitive.
-Therefore, the variables ~~CAR~~, ~car~, ~Car~, ~caR~ are all equal and will reference the same variable.
-Keywords are not allowed to be used as variables.
+Therefore, the variables *CAR*, *car*, *Car*, *caR* are all equal and will reference the same variable.
+Keywords are not allowed to be used as variables, these are concidered reserved words and should only be used as commands and sub-commands.

 Examples of legal variable names:
 Priority1